Hobart Town Hall

 Architect: Henry Hunter (1866)

-Designed by Henry Hunter and opened in 1866 with a ball which went from dusk until dawn, the carefully ordered and imposing Hobart Town Hall was constructed of sandstone quarried from nearby Bridgewater and Knocklofty.
+The carefully ordered and imposing building was constructed of sandstone quarried from nearby Bridgewater and Knocklofty.
 Originally housing the police force and magistrates court, the building boasts a grand ballroom with one of the finest historic pipe organs in Australia and a three-bay entry porch with Tuscan columns and side porticos.
 Other architectural details include pediments over upper-level windows, quoins, cornices with both egg and dart and tendrils, bracketed eaves and chimney caps.

 Locations